The Derivational Complexity Induced by the Dependency Pair Method: Progenitor and Progeny

-In the above definition, the restriction to the leftmost of all candidate positions is arbitrary and can be suitably replaced.
+In the above definition, the restriction to the leftmost of all candidate branches is arbitrary and can be suitably replaced.
 The second clause is well-defined by Lemmata~\ref{lem:allhasancestor} and~\ref{lem:relativepositions}.
-Note that a branch of maximal size is chosen for the final term of the given derivation since only the depth of this term is of importance, c.f.~Section~\ref{sec:dpcomplexity}.
+Note that a branch of maximal size is chosen for the final term of the given derivation since it reflects the depth of this term, c.f.~Section~\ref{sec:dpcomplexity}.
 The next definition specialises progenies and progenitors to the main branch. \begin{defi} Let $A':s\rew t$ be a rewriting step, let $p\in\Pos(s)$, and let $B$ and $B'$ be branches in $s$ and $t$, respectively.
 Then the set of \emph{main progenies of $p$ in $t$} (with respect to $A'$) (denoted as $\mchild{p}{A'}{B}{B'}$) is defined as follows:

 If the (main) branches $B$ and $B'$ are clear from context, we write $\mchildB{p}{A'}$ instead of $\mchild{p}{A'}{B}{B'}$.
 If $q\in \mchildB{p}{A'}$, then we also say that $p$ is a \emph{main progenitor of $q$ in $s$} (with respect to $A'$).
 We denote the set of main progenitors of $q$ in $s$ by $\mancB{q}{A'}$.
-For a set $P \subseteq\Pos(s')$, we define $\mchildB{P}{A'}=\bigcup_{p\in P}\mchildB{p}{A'}$.
+For a set $P \subseteq\Pos(s')$, we define $\mchildB{P}{A'}\defsym\bigcup_{p\in P}\mchildB{p}{A'}$.
 We naturally extend the definition to derivations $A\colon s\rss t$, analogous to Definition~\ref{def:ancestorseq}: if $A$ is the empty derivation, then $\mchild{p}{A}{B}{B'}=\{p\}$.
 Otherwise, we can split $A$ into $A_1:s\rew s'$ and $A_2:s'\rss t$.
 Let $B''$ be the main branch in $s'$.
 Then $\mchild{p}{A}{B}{B'}=\mchild{(\mchild{p}{A_1}{B}{B''})}{A_2}{B''}{B'}$. \end{defi}